NuclearTalent/MachineLearningECT/README.md

 - Optimization of functions
 - Linear Regression and Logistic Regression;
 - Boltzmann machines;
+- Neural networks and deep learning;
-- Neural networks;
+- Convolutional Neural Networks
+- Recurrent Neureal Networks and Autoencoders
-- Decisions trees and nearest neighbor algorithms
+- Decisions trees and random forests
+- Support vector machines and kernel transformations
+- Dimensionality reduction techniques, from supervised to unsupervised learning

 All the above topics will be supported by examples, hands-on exercises and project work.